 Jaundice (yellowing of the skin and whites of the eyes)

 Other more serious symptoms

 As liver failure becomes more progressive, symptoms and complications can appear that make it apparent that the liver is not doing well.
-These could be the symptoms of major liver failure and other complications due to other causes.
-In addition to major liver failure complications, there are signs of other liver damage.
+These could be the symptoms of significant liver failure and other complications due to other causes.
+In addition to substantial liver failure complications, there are signs of further liver damage.

 Fluid buildup and painful swelling of the legs and abdomen

 Bruising and bleeding easily